The Best Thing in Life is Being Sugar-Free

 When two simple sugars combine, they become disaccharides.
 These duos are sucrose (glucose + fructose), lactose (glucose + galactose) and maltose (glucose + glucose).

 Both starch and fiber are long chains of glucose molecules.
 Digestible starches are broken down into glucose and absorbed in our body.
 Resistant starches resist being digested.
 Fiber isn’t digested either.
 So both resistant starches and fiber move through the small intestine undigested and become fuel for the good gut bacteria in our large intestine.

-You can see the importance of “sugars” as the fuel for our body’s energy.
+You can see the importance of “sugars” as the fuel for your body’s energy.
 These sugars can be either digestible or indigestible.

-Remixology’s mantra of No Sugar refers to reducing those carbohydrate calories that must be digested, because they cause a rush of insulin in our bodies.
+Remixology’s mantra of No Sugar refers to reducing those carbohydrate calories that must be digested, because they cause a rush of insulin in your body.

 Insulin is a hormone released in your blood stream ahead of the glucose to provide the key to unlock your cells to accept the glucose as energy.
 Too much insulin can lead to health problems and could also cause your cells to become resistant to the key role this hormone serves for your body.

-We don’t have to give up the taste of sweet in our cooking.
-We just need to eliminate refined (processed) sugars and choose sugars that are naturally found in fruits, vegetables and dairy products.
+You don’t have to give up the taste of sweet in our cooking.
+You just need to eliminate refined (processed) sugars and choose sugars that are naturally found in fruits, vegetables and dairy products.

-Check out Remixology’s Top 10 sweetener recommendations and discover how to remix recipes for a whole, better you.
+Check out Remixology’s Top 10 sugar recommendations and discover how to remix recipes for a whole, better you.